 - Place based approaches are promoted in the Welsh Government's Natural Resources Policy.
-The Authority will engage communities and stakeholders in an ongoing conversation about the Park to inform the development and implementation of the revised National Park Management Plan.
+The Authority will engage communities and stakeholders in an ongoing conversation about the Park to inform the development and implementation of the revised National Management Plan.
 It is hoped this will foster a sense of ownership of the plan among communities and stakeholders. - The Pembrokeshire Well-being Assessment identified a number of challenges facing people due to the rurality of the County.
 Challenges include limited access to services, housing, transport, digital connectedness, fuel poverty and employment opportunities.
-The Authority will work with partners through the Public Services Board and internally to explore and develop innovative solutions to the challenges of rurality facing communities in the Park. - The Authority will continue to contribute to building community resilience within the Park through working with community groups, volunteers and schools to deliver community based projects.
+Rurality is one of the work stream identified in the Draft Well-being Plan for Pembrokeshire.
+The Authority will work with partners through the Public Services Board and internally to explore develop innovative solutions to the challenges of rurality facing communities in the Park. - The Authority will continue to contribute to building community resilience within the Park through working with community groups, volunteers and schools to deliver community based projects.
 We will look to use pop up events and new methods of engagement to engage a wider audience of people and raise awareness of the Park, its special qualities and the Authority.